ionspin/kotlin-multiplatform-bignum/README.md

 arithmetic operations. it follows the same approach as Kotlin does on JVM to keep the interface familiar.

-## Notes
+## Notes & Roadmap

-This is the first version of the library, and has the base implementation of all operations.
-Improvements such as Karatsuba multiplication, Toom-Cook, division using multiplication by reciprocal and other are planned for future releases.
+This is the first version of the library, and has the base implementation of **integer** operations.
+Floating point arithmetic, and modular arithmetic are planned for future releases, as well as improvements such as Karatsuba multiplication, Toom-Cook, division using multiplication by reciprocal and other.

+Also there is a plan to implement native

+## Should I use this in production

+No. Even though the tests pass, and it seems to be working fine, the library is not mature enough to be used for anything even remotely critical.
+Also Kotlin Multiplatform is still experimental, so there's that.

 ## Integration